SrGMC/tools/cargo-compile/README.md

 # cargo-compile

-A script to compile and cross-compile Rust projects
+A script to compile and cross-compile Rust projects.
+Linux builds are compiled with musl

 ## Table of contents